 Have you ever had a vehicle that just wouldn’t warm up in the cold?
-Cabin heat is weak and it takes forever for the temp gauge to climb?
+Cabin heat is weak and it takes forever for the temp gauge to climb.
 These are very common symptoms of a bad thermostat.
-We drive a 2010 Dodge Ram 3500 and in this article will show you where the thermostat is located in the dodge ram, and how to replace a cummins thermostat yourself.
+We drive a 2010 Dodge Ram 3500 and this article will show you where the thermostat is located in the Ram, and how to replace a Cummins thermostat yourself.

 - What Happens When a Truck Thermostat Goes Bad?